andrewgremlich/media_organizer/readme.md

 ## Features to build

-- allow a CLI option to allow organization from file creation dates.

 - option to compress media with copy feature
   - individually modify file metadata and tag metadata (exif, video, id3)